Last Updated on July 28, 2021 by pirie

 After three legs of time trials, the Davao City-Team Blue Knights Monthly Track Meet concluded with its grand finals at the Fr.
 Martinez, Sports Complex Track Oval, Ateneo de Davao University-Matina Campus on 07-February.

-Athletes coming from different parts of the Davao Region, including Davao, Tagum, and Digos, unleased their skills.
+Athletes from different Davao Region, including Davao, Tagum, and Digos, unleased their skills.

 As part of educating the Athletes, the organizers invited Philippine Sports Commissioner Representative Andrew William Pirie to grace the opening ceremonies.

 To provide new inputs and learning experiences in Athletics, Mr. Pirie shared his skills and knowledge with the athletes and coaches in a sprinting clinic during the noon break.
-Participating Athletes enjoyed the snacks provided by the Ateneo de Davao Varsity Parents Council, and winners of various events received gift packs from Scotch, Post-it by 3M.
+In addition, participating Athletes enjoyed the snacks provided by the Ateneo de Davao Varsity Parents Council, and winners of various events received gift packs from Scotch, Post-it by 3M.

 “Honored today to be invited to Davao, representing on behalf of my boss PSC Commissioner Jolly Gomez.
 I would like to share this inspirational message with you the Davao Athletic Community.”